Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Design Objectives

-Previous data-guided brushing techniques define 2D and MD brushes as compact regions in 2D and MD spaces, respectively, and deal with the MD space by converting the 2D brush into an MD brush.
-However, the inconceivability of the MD space makes it difficult for users to understand the conversion, thus lowering the interpretability and controllability of these techniques.

-Instead, \brush performs the conversion in the opposite direction: \textit{2D points are relocated permanently to form a visual cluster that reflect an MD cluster}.
+Previous data-guided brushing techniques work by converting a 2D brushed region into an MD region.
+However, the inconceivability of the MD space makes it difficult for users to understand this conversion, thus lowering the interpretability and controllability of these techniques.
+Instead, \brush performs the conversion in the opposite direction: \textit{2D points are relocated to form a visual cluster that reflects an MD cluster}.